Mike Conway: 2025

 Conway and his teammates remained unchanged in 2025.
 Sixth in Qatar was followed by seventh in Imola, where Conway damaged the car after a collision with René Rast.
 At Spa, Conway recovered to sixth during the first hour after suffering a puncture; the team eventually finished seventh.
 Conway and his teammates then ended up sixth at Le Mans, being the last car on the lead lap, before being promoted to fifth following a penalty to Ferrari's No. 50.
 A slump in performance followed at São Paulo, where both Toyotas finished outside of the points.
 After suffering a collar bone injury in another bike crash, Conway was ruled out of the Lone Star Le Mans weekend, once again being replaced by former teammate López.
-Having tempered expectations for the teams performance ahead of his return in Fuji, Conway finished the race eighth.
+Having tempered expectations for the teams performance ahead of his return in Fuji, Conway finished the race in eighth.
 At the final round in Bahrain, Conway held the lead for the majority of the first two hours, paving the way for a comfortable victory for the No. 7 crew.